I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemprintticketprovider-expandintentoptions.md

 ## -remarks
 <p>The Unidrv or Pscript5 driver calls <code>IPrintOemPrintTicketProvider::ExpandIntentOptions</code> to enable the plug-in to expand options that represent intent into their individual settings in other features in the print ticket before print ticket validation.
 Such option expansion has two important effects: the client receives information about the results of the intent expansion, and the core driver resolves constraints against the individual features that are affected by the intent.</p>

-<p>We recommend that the driver preserve the state of the intent option in the driver's private <a href="https://msdn.microsoft.com/library/windows/hardware/ff552837">DEVMODEW</a> structure when it converts a print ticket to a DEVMODEW, and then from a DEVMODEW back to a print ticket.</p>

-<p>The Unidrv or Pscript5 driver calls <code>IPrintOemPrintTicketProvider::ExpandIntentOptions</code> to enable the plug-in to expand options that represent intent into their individual settings in other features in the print ticket before print ticket validation.
-Such option expansion has two important effects: the client receives information about the results of the intent expansion, and the core driver resolves constraints against the individual features that are affected by the intent.</p>

-<p>We recommend that the driver preserve the state of the intent option in the driver's private <a href="https://msdn.microsoft.com/library/windows/hardware/ff552837">DEVMODEW</a> structure when it converts a print ticket to a DEVMODEW, and then from a DEVMODEW back to a print ticket.</p>
+<p>We recommend that the driver preserve the state of the intent option in the driver's private <a href="display.devmodew">DEVMODEW</a> structure when it converts a print ticket to a DEVMODEW, and then from a DEVMODEW back to a print ticket.</p>

 ## -requirements
 <table>